 - a) Communication Tools: Tools may include two-way radio or telephone.
-The plan should include the provision of a tool appropriate for the position as well as a back-up should the primary means of communication become unavailable.
-There shall be a phone in the office (with both doors that can lock) at all times. - b) Timing and Location: The length of time an employee or volunteer will be working alone including expectations regarding the amount of time that is reasonable as well as the distance of the working location from home and the Library. - c) Contact with the Public: To include strategies to ensure that when an employee or volunteer is alone they are able to arrange a meeting occurring at a safe meeting location and time. - d) Check-in Procedures: To ensure procedures have been established for regular contact with the supervisor and/or other members of the department.
+The plan should include the provision of a tool appropriate for the position as well as a back-up should the primary means of communication become unavailable. - b) Timing and Location: The length of time an employee or volunteer will be working alone including expectations regarding the amount of time that is reasonable as well as the distance of the working location from home and the Library. - c) Contact with the Public: To include strategies to ensure that when an employee or volunteer is alone they are able to arrange a meeting occurring at a safe meeting location and time. - d) Check-in Procedures: To ensure procedures have been established for regular contact with the supervisor and/or other members of the department.
 These procedures shall include a daily work plan to be provided to the CEO/Librarian that outlines the employee or volunteer's working alone activities throughout the day. - e) Cash Handling Procedures: Where an employee or volunteer working alone is required to handle cash, a minimal amount of cash shall be kept in the register.